 - Review the monitoring tools currently being used: Do they provide the necessary information?
 Do they involve key partners?
 Are they aligned or mainstreamed with national systems?
 Do they use existing information?
 Are they efficient?
 Are they cost-effective?
 Are additional tools required?
-How could they be made more participatory and inclusive? - Examine the financial management of the project monitoring and evaluation budget.
+If the need is identified, how could they be made more participatory and inclusive? - Examine the financial management of the project monitoring and evaluation budget.
 Are sufficient resources being allocated to monitoring and evaluation?
 Are these resources being allocated effectively?